Baked Salmon with Herbs and Lemon

 Salmon is one of the most versatile proteins to work with in the kitchen.
-It’s delicious and universally loved, quite good for you and very easy to prepare.
+It’s delicious and universally loved, quite good for you, and very easy to prepare.
 Salmon still retains its fancy and festive reputation, even though it is more readily available these days and can be purchased at a decent price point from most grocery stores.
 My favorite way to cook salmon is in the oven, very low and slow, with a pan of water for moist heat.
-Read on for this utterly simple, foolproof way to produce moist, flavorful and luscious salmon fillets.
+Read on for this utterly simple, foolproof way to produce moist, flavorful, and luscious salmon fillets.

 There are three important aspects in this method: low oven, moist heat, and fresh herbs.
 The low oven prevents the salmon proteins from seizing up, keeping it tender and silky.
 It also helps in reducing an overly fishy taste which can be off-putting to some.
 The moist heat is easily achieved by placing a pan of water in the oven.
-This helps to keep the salmon juicy and tender.
-It will still flake but in lovely, silky folds.
+This helps to keep the salmon juicy and tender; it will still flake, but in lovely, silky folds.

-The fresh herb layer adds flavor, complementing the taste of the salmon without over powering it, as well as protecting the fish from harsh heat.
-It also means that you don’t have to make a sauce since the herb layer provides plenty of flavor and texture.
-The herbs are up to you but I like to use parsley, basil, and dill.
-Tarragon is also nice.
-Using lemon zest is a great way to add lemon flavor to the salmon without using lemon juice which will also 'cook' the fish (think ceviche) with the majority of it just running off anyway.
-The lemon zest stays put and adds a necessary brightness to the rich salmon.
+The fresh herb layer adds flavor, complementing the taste of the salmon without overpowering it, as well as protecting the fish from harsh heat.
+It also means you don’t have to make a sauce, since the herb layer provides plenty of flavor and texture.
+The herbs are up to you, but I like to use parsley, basil, and dill — tarragon is also nice.
+You can also use fresh thyme and make an herby salmon with garlic butter mushrooms.

-Finally, I need to pay homage to chef Suzanne Goin, whose recipe for Wild Salmon Salad in her book Sunday Suppers at Lucques introduced me to the low and slow, herb crusted method for baking salmon.
-Goin uses slightly different herbs and ends up creating an amazing salmon salad with beets, potatoes, eggs, dandelion greens and a mustard sauce.
+Finally, I need to pay homage to chef Suzanne Goin, whose recipe for wild salmon salad in her book Sunday Suppers at Lucques introduced me to the low-and-slow, herb-crusted method for baking salmon.
+Goin uses slightly different herbs, and ends up creating an amazing salmon salad with beets, potatoes, eggs, dandelion greens, and a mustard sauce.
 This is all fine and dandy, but I have found that just serving the salmon with its herb crust is plenty good enough for those evenings when you don’t have the time to fuss.

-12-ounce fillet of salmon, skin on (or 6 ounces per person)
+salmon fillet, skin on (or 6 ounces per person)

 small shallot, finely chopped (about 1 heaped tablespoon)

-2 tablespoons chopped parsley
+- 2 tablespoons

 chopped basil (or other herb of your choice)

-1 teaspoon dried dill (or 1 tablespoon fresh)
+dried dill (or 1 tablespoon fresh)

 Finely grated zest of a lemon (1 loosely packed tablespoon)

 tablespoon of olive oil or enough to moisten the herbs

 A generous pinch of flaky sea salt